The Complete Guide To Venmo For Nonprofits: How & Why To Use Venmo For Donations & Fundraisers

 For example, an animal rescue may do an online fundraiser to cover the cost of medical care for an animal that has become ill or an event to raise money for the ongoing maintenance of the facility.

 The cost of care for one animal is straightforward, and it’s easy to tell people what their money is going towards.
-The cost of maintaining a facility is a little harder to estimate, but it’s important to have concrete numbers to work towards and to show people what their contributions mean.
+The cost of maintaining a facility is a little harder to estimate, but it’s essential to have concrete numbers to work towards and to show people what their contributions mean.

 Step 2: Outline Your Fundraising Campaign Structure